Completing your return: Steps 3 and 4

 Non-residents and non-residents electing under section 217

 Certain Canadian-source amounts otherwise subject to non-resident withholding tax can be transferred to a registered retirement savings plan (RRSP), a pooled registered pension plan (PRPP), a registered pension plan (RPP), or a registered retirement income fund (RRIF) without having this tax withheld.
-These amounts include payments out of a RPP, a deferred profit-sharing plan, a RRIF, a RRSP, a PRPP, or a retiring allowance.
+These amounts include payments out of a RPP, a deferred profit sharing plan, a RRIF, a RRSP, a PRPP, or a retiring allowance.

 The amounts must be transferred directly and you must complete Form NRTA1, Authorization for Non-Resident Tax Exemption.
 For more information, contact the CRA.

-New ⬤▮▲Line 20805 – FHSA deduction
+⬤▮▲Line 20805 – FHSA deduction

-The first home savings account (FHSA) is a new registered plan to help individuals save for their first home.
+The first home savings account (FHSA) is a registered plan to help individuals save for their first home.
 Contributions to an FHSA are generally deductible and qualifying withdrawals made from an FHSA to purchase a qualifying home are tax-free.

 For more information, First Home Savings Account.